bazelbuild/continuous-integration/docs/jobs.md

 ## Bootstrap and maintenance

-Five jobs control the bootstrap and maintenance of Bazel:
+Four jobs control the bootstrap and maintenance of Bazel:

-* `Github-Trigger`: A job that is automatically triggered (by a GitHub webhook) every time someone or something pushes commits to the GitHub master branch, to a GitHub release branch, or to a GitHub release tag.
-This job then triggers the `Global/pipeline` job.
 * `Bazel-Benchmark` and `Bazel-Push-Benchmark-Output`: jobs running continously to produce benchmarks of Bazel published at [perf.bazel.build](https://perf.bazel.build).
-* `Global/pipeline`: a job that handles the global tests as well as the release process
+* `Global/pipeline`: a job that handles the global tests as well as the release process, it is run every night and on release.
 * `install-bazel`: a job that install Bazel release on all the slaves.

-All those jobs have custom configuration files that can be found in `jenkins/jobs/*.xml.tpl`.

 ## Projects